Think that once you’ve earned your CPA certification, finding a career will be simple?

-You may believe that once you’ve earned your CPA certification, finding a career will be effortless.
-While this can be the case for some, the truth is that accounting can be a competitive career field, and it can take quite a long time before you receive a decent job offer.
-Getting certified is an important first move, but it is by no means the only step towards an accounting career.
+Maybe if you’re lucky, but the truth is that accounting can be a competitive career field, and it can take a long time to get he right job offer.
+Getting your CPA is an important first move, but it is by no means the only step towards a successful accounting career.

 As with any career path, patience and perseverance are necessary when looking for a good accounting job.
 Outright rejection is a fact of life, and may even come as a refreshing change of pace after being ignored by countless other employers.
 The individuals who find gainful employment aren’t always, or even often, the best suited for those jobs; they’re just the ones who were able to keep looking and applying for jobs longer than the others.